 The Pennsylvania Lottery is proud to generate funds for vital programs that benefit older Pennsylvanians.
 It remains the only state lottery to dedicate all proceeds to benefits for older residents.

-BENEFIT PROGRAMS FOR OLDER ADULTS

-Programs that receive Lottery funds are detailed throughout this booklet, and listings are marked with a Lottery logo.
+BENEFIT PROGRAMS FOR OLDER ADULTS Programs that receive Lottery funds are detailed throughout this booklet, and listings are marked with a Lottery logo.
 While the Pennsylvania Lottery funds these programs, it does not operate them or set eligibility requirements.
-These programs include:

-- The Property Tax/Rent Rebate program administered by the Department of Revenue (page 78) - A free transit program administered by the Department of Transportation (page 81) - The PACE/PACENET low-cost prescription drug programs (page 69) administered by the Department of Aging - A long-term-living services program administered by the Department of Human Services - A broad range of local services provided by the 52 Area Agencies on Aging (page 97), including hundreds of full and part-time senior centers throughout Pennsylvania

-OVER \$30 BILLION IN BENEFITS FUNDING SINCE 1972

-Thanks to its players, during the 2018-19 fiscal year the Lottery achieved sales of more than \$4.5 billion from which more than \$1.1 billion went to support programs benefiting older Pennsylvanians.
-Since the first ticket was sold in 1972, the Pennsylvania Lottery has contributed over \$30 billion to benefit older adults.
-Learn more at www.palottery.com.

-WHERE DOES THE MONEY GO?
+These programs include: - The Property Tax/Rent Rebate program administered by the Department of Revenue (page 86) - A free transit program administered by the Department of Transportation (page 89) - The PACE/PACENET low-cost prescription drug programs (page 76) administered by the Department of Aging - A long-term living services program administered by the Department of Human Services - A broad range of local services provided by the 52 Area Agencies on Aging (page 107), including hundreds of full and part-time senior centers throughout Pennsylvania OVER \$32 BILLION IN BENEFITS FUNDING SINCE 1972 Thanks to its players, during the 2020-21 fiscal year, the Pennsylvania Lottery generated \$1.3 billion in net revenue to support benefits for older Pennsylvanians.
+Since the first ticket was sold in 1972, the Lottery has contributed over \$32.6 billion to benefit older adults.
+Learn more at www.palottery.com WHERE DOES THE MONEY GO?